devonfw-tutorials/katacoda-scenarios-dev/73_-commit1-tutorial-for-cobigen-angular-client-generation_cobigen-angular-client-generation/step4.md

 Now you have to open another terminal.
-Click on the cd command twice and you will change to &#39;devonfw/workspaces/main/backend-server&#39; in terminal 2 automatically.
+Click on the cd command twice and you will change to &#39;devonfw/workspaces/main/backend server&#39; in terminal 2 automatically.
 Alternatively you can click on the + next to &#39;IDE&#39;, choose the option &#39;Open New Terminal&#39; and run the cd command afterwards.

-`cd devonfw/workspaces/main/backend-server`{{execute T2}}
+`cd devonfw/workspaces/main/backend server`{{execute T2}}

 Start the server in terminal 2 by running the maven command 'mvn spring-boot:run'.